Erm, a warning has been issued after students caught a couple having sex on Bristol Downs

 Taking scaring the freshers to a whole new level

-The university students were taken out on the Downs by Anna Stevens, Biodiversity Engagement and Learning Manager for the Avon Gorge and Downs Wildlife Team.
-Regularly taking groups out in the area, she recounted her experience to the Downs committee.
+The field trip was led by Anna Stevens, biodiversity engagement and learning manager for the Avon Gorge and Downs Wildlife Team.
+Regularly taking groups out in the area, she spotted the couple in a vehicle parked next to the pavement and next to a line of other cars.

 “As we walked past, we realised that there were two people having sex in the car.
 And I obviously have 17 students with me, by the time we realise that it’s too late.
 They weren’t young; I could have been with 10-year-olds, but I wasn’t, thank goodness.